GSA/automate.fedramp.gov/content/documentation/sap/4-sap-template-to-oscal-mapping.md

 #### Communication of Test Results

-This indicates who the Independent Assessor (IA) should send all the assessment results to at the CSP\'s organization.
+This indicates who the Independent Assessor (IA) should send all the assessment results to at the CSP's organization.

 ##### Representation
 {{< highlight xml "linenos=table" >}}